SSP CERTIFIED TO SERVICE CHILDREN, ADOLESCENTS, AND ADULTS IN INDIANA AND INTERNATIONALLY

 Enhanced self-regulation

-Increased access to executive functions and higher cognitive abilities
+Increased executive functions

 Reduction in pain levels